How to Write Wedding Vows (That Don’t Suck)

 If you’re worried your vows won’t be "good enough," stop right there.

-If your voice shakes, if you laugh halfway through, if you have to wipe away a tear—guess what?
+If your voice shakes... if you laugh halfway through... if you cry while reading it?

 That’s perfect.